-Trump Harshly Blames China for Pandemic; a Lab ‘Mistake’?
+Trump Harshly Blames China for Pandemic; a Lab ‘mistake’?

 “So if it did escape, we’re all in this together,” Morell said.
 “This is not a gotcha for China.
 This is a gotcha for both of us.”

-Associated Press writers Deb Riechmann in Washington and Malcom Ritter in New York contributed to this report.
+Associated Press writers Deb Riechmann in Washington and Malcolm Ritter in New York contributed to this report.